vasuadari/learn_cors/README.md

 ### 4.2.
 Response Headers

-The following headers are return in the [pre-flight](#44-preflight-requests) requests.
+The following headers are returned in the [pre-flight](#44-preflight-requests) requests.

 #### 4.2.1.
 Access-Control-Allow-Origin